captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 I’m gay.
-Which means I’m not like him, and I’ve never been like him, and he can’t handle that.
+Which means I’m not like him, and I’ve *never* been like him, and he can’t handle that.

 ---

-He still wants to be the… the intellectual, broadminded, liberal, bohemian but he can’t pull it off
+He still wants to be the… the intellectual, broadminded, liberal, *bohemian* but he can’t pull it off

 ---

 because he can’t deal with me, and you know what?
 He never could.
 He never could.

+---

 ---